The best turntable for beginners in 2020

 It doesn’t have automatic tonearm return, so yeah you do need to get up and lift the arm when the record’s finished (good exercise!), but as mentioned before, this is a positive for sound quality and keeping the cost down.

 There’s no Bluetooth on board (for folks who want to send the turntable signal to a Bluetooth speaker).
-I know some of you are looking to do that, so we sell this little box which you can add on if that’s the way you want to play it.
+I know some of you are looking to do that, so you can add it on via the dropdown menu on our Turntable Builder page (look for the "External Bluetooth sender and phono stage" option) if that’s the way you want to play it.

 And lastly, the belt can take a few minutes to put on the first time, but you get used to it pretty quickly - just try to avoid swiping it off with your fingers as you change records.
 The belt is positioned the way it is around the platter to make sure there's minimal transfer of motor noise (rumble) to the record.
 It looks hella cool this way!